 - Abbott websites may use "web beacons" (also known as internet tags, single-pixel GIFs, clear GIFs, and invisible GIFs): A web beacon is a tiny graphic on a web page or in an email message that is used to track pages viewed or messages opened.
 Web beacons tell the website server information such as the IP address and browser type related to the visitor's computer.
 Web beacons may be placed on online advertisements that bring people to our site and on different pages of our site.
 Web beacons provide us with information on how many times a page is opened and which information is consulted.

-If you have questions or complaints about the use, amendment, or deletion of personal information that you have provided to us, or if you would like to opt out of future communications from an Abbott business or a particular Abbott program, please contact us by clicking on the "Contact Us" link on the Abbott Web Site you are visiting or by e-mailing us at email@example.com.
+If you have questions about how to access personal information that Abbott holds about you, queries about other privacy matters (including breaches), or complaints about the use, amendment, or deletion of personal information that you have provided to us, or if you would like to opt out of future communications from an Abbott business or a particular Abbott program, please contact us by clicking on the "Contact Us" link on the Abbott Web Site you are visiting or by e-mailing us at firstname.lastname@example.org.
 Alternatively, you may send a letter to the following address:

 Abbott Australasia Pty Ltd